 This form is acquired from the skin’s exposure to the sun, and certain animal-based foods.
 It may look pretty similar to Vitamin D2 Ergocalciferol but for the sake of clarity, here is the list of sources to get Vitamin D2 Ergocalciferol:

-Sunlight: When we say sunlight, we do not recommend getting sunlight any time of the day, any month.
+- Sunlight: When I say sunlight, I do not recommend getting sunlight any time of the day, any month.
 The best time to get vitamin D is at sunrise.
 The rays aren’t ultraviolet and you get the dose of vitamin D you need.

 What is Vitamin B12?